 20% – Savings

-This bucket focusses on the future and reflects your personal savings goals.
+This bucket focuses on the future and reflects your personal savings goals.
 However, building an emergency fund to keep your family afloat during periods of financial hardship should be a priority.
-Think: out-of-pocket health emergencies, major home and car maintenance, sudden unemployment or an unprecedented crisis such as the COVID-19 pandemic!
-The size of your emergency fund depends on several factors, but ideally you will have the equivalent of 3-6 months’ worth of income set aside.
+Think: out-of-pocket health emergencies, major home and car maintenance, sudden unemployment or an unprecedented crisis such as the COVID-19 pandemic.
+The size of your emergency fund depends on several factors, but ideally, you will have the equivalent of 3-6 months’ worth of income set aside.
 Once an emergency fund is squared away, you can then save towards other goals, such as sending your child or children to university.

 Saving for the future